The Churches of Britain and Ireland

 Armagh Baptist Church.
 H 880 448. © Gerard Close (2011).

 The Church of Ireland Cathedral dedicated to St. Patrick, and burial place of Brian Boru, High King of Ireland (d.
 1014). © Jack Storey, Monaghan Genealogy Specialist.
 Another view. © Gerard Close (2011).
+Another view, and an interior view, both © John Balaam (2014).
 Link.

 The Catholic Cathedral, also dedicated to St. Patrick.
 Another view.
 Both © Gerard Close.
 An old postcard view, showing the cathedral in the distance and the Memorial Cross.
-A modern view. © Gerard Close.
 Another postcard showing the entrance.
 Both postcards from Reg Dosell's collection.
+A modern view. © Gerard Close.
 A modern view of the entrance - the statue has been moved since the postcard photo was taken. © Gerard Close.
+Another view, the interior, the mosaic-decorated walls, East window, chapel, and the South transept and altar, all © John Balaam (2014).
 Link.

 Church of God.
 H 879 449. © Gerard Close (2011).